mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

-### Protected members
-Can be accessed by base class or any class derived from it.

-### Internel members
+### Protected members and Internel members
-Can only be accessed by a class declared within the same assembly.
+**Protected members** Can be accessed by base class or any class derived from it, on the other hand **Internel members** Can only be accessed by a class declared within the same assembly.

 ### Relationship between Base classes and Derived classes

 The base class constructor is the first thing to be called by a derived class, either explicitly or implicitly.

-- **Override** keyword is needed if a derived-class function overrides a base-class function

-- If a base class function is going to be overridden it must be declared **Virtual**
+**Override** keyword is needed if a derived-class function overrides a base-class function, But if a base class function is going to be overridden it must be declared **Virtual**.